IHE/RAD.IRA/input/pagecontent/rad-x10.md

 #### 2:3.X10.4.1 Error Notification Message

-This pair of messages is used for SyncError originated by a Manager.

-The Manager sends an error event to Subscribers indicated that it detected an error.
+The Manager sends an error event to Subscribers indicating that it detected an error.
 Manager shall support sending such messages to more than one Subscribers.

 The Subscriber shall support handling such messages from more than one Manager.

 ##### 2:3.X10.4.1.1 Trigger Events

+TODO: Make this a list like rad-x1

 The Manager received a 4xx or 5xx error response from a Subscriber when executing the Send Context Event [RAD-X9](rad-x9.html) transaction.

 The Manager did not receive a `2xx` response within a predetermined time frame from a Subscriber after the Manager sent a context event.

-The Manager initially responded with a `202` Accepted when received a context or content change, but later rejected the request.
+The Manager initially responded with a `202` Accepted when received a context or content change, but later rejects the request associated with the session.

 The Manager detected a websocket connection issue with a Subscriber.